What is a standard portrait session?

 Yes, but I recommend you go to the professionals.
 If you're more comfortably doing your own hair and makeup and want to go that route, come to the shoot already prepared.
 People typically get nervous about the camera capturing their flaws and put on more makeup before a photoshoot, but this is the exact opposite of what you should do.
 All of your portraits will be fully retouched, and blemishes are easier to remove when not obscured by too much makeup, so go light.

 Hair is especially important to get right.
 Considering the time and financial investment of a photoshoot it would be a shame to have the images spoiled by a bad hair day, so it's worth spending the extra for a professional.
-I partner with an affordable hair stylist who can do your hair ahead of time and be on-set during the shoot for touchups, which is the best option to ensure.
-Inquire and I will pass along rates.
+I sometimes partner with an affordable hair stylist who can do your hair ahead of time and be on-set during the shoot for touchups.
+If this is something that interests you, please inquire and I will check for availbility and pass along rates.

 Do you have wardrobe recommendations?